 Taking a decent break has always been the top solution for tired employees.
 It is also important that a workplace is designed so that workers can easily relax.
 There should be a cafeteria for employees to eat and drink so they can get a rest during their breaks.

 If employees work a night shift, there should be areas for them to take a nap if they are feeling too sleepy to work.
 The workplace shouldn’t be based on the model of some labour camp.
-Try providing hardworking employees a place to take regular and proper breaks.
+Try providing hardworking employees with a place to take regular and proper breaks.
 This can help minimise workplace fatigue and maximise efficiency.

 3. A Posture To Be Proud Of